chloebyrnes/password-generator/README.md

 # Password Generator
-Created with started code provided.
+Created with starter code provided.
 Added in the Javascript portion to make the generator workable.

 # Built With
 JavaScript, HTML, CSS